Four big families of the Republic of China

 The four big families (四大家族 (sì dà jiāzú)) are four politically influential families in the Republic of China, first in Mainland China, then Taiwan.
-The concept was believed to be coined by Chen Boda, a political figure and political theorist of the People's Republic of China.
-Chen alleged that the four families amassed approximately 20 billion US dollars during the Second Sino-Japanese War, a claim that gained traction in Chinese society, particularly during major political and economic crises.
+The concept was believed to be coined by Chen Boda, who alleged that the four families amassed approximately 20 billion US dollars during the Second Sino-Japanese War.
 This perception was encapsulated in a popular saying:

 History

 In 1923, Qu Qiubai, a Communist leader, wrote in the party's journal that several political families controlled bureaucratic capital in China.
 In 1946, Communist journalist Chen Boda published a book titled The Four Big Families of China, accusing the Chiang, Soong, Kung, and Chen families of exploiting over 20 billion US dollars from the Chinese people during the Second Sino-Japanese War.
 Since then, the concept of the "Four Big Families" has gained widespread recognition.
 The Kuomintang's defeat in the Chinese Civil War intensified political pressure on U.S. President Harry S. Truman’s China policy.
-To deflect responsibility, the Truman administration attributed the loss of China to widespread corruption within the Kuomintang.
+To deflect responsibility, the Truman administration attributed the "loss" of China to widespread corruption within the Kuomintang.
 With the Kuomintang's retreat to Taiwan, the influence of the four big families in China significantly declined.
 Yet, the narrative of the immense wealth of the "Four Big Families" persisted in the United States, inspiring Sterling Seagrave's publication of the Soong Dynasty in the 1980s.

 With the declassification of historical documents following the deaths of key family members, growing evidence indicates that the Chen and Chiang families did not accumulate significant wealth through politics, while the Kung and Soong families were already affluent prior to their political involvement.
 According to a document owned by Chang Kia-ngau, Japanese intelligence investigated the deposits of major Chinese government officials in Shanghai.
 Their findings estimated the assets of Chiang Kai-shek at 8.09 million US dollars, Soong Mei-ling at 3.77 million, T. V. Soong at 6.37 million, and H. H. Kung at 6.35 million—figures significantly lower than Chen Boda's claims.